 Things employers should be aware of

-When calculating the cost per head of a party or event, employers must factor in all costs accrued in order to enable its employees to attend the function.
+- When you calculate the cost per head of a party or event, factor in all costs accrued to enable their employees to attend the function, including transport and accommodation.

-This total sum of the costs of organising the event must then be divided by the number of employees who attend, not the number who were invited, in order to arrive at the cost per head.
+- Divide the total cost by the number of employees who attend, not the number who were invited, to arrive at the cost per head.

 - The £150/head limit is an exemption, not an ‘allowance’.
 You can only claim for the costs of staff entertainment against your Corporation Tax bill if they are genuine business costs.

 - Keep accurate records of any expenditure, and ensure that any bills or receipts are in your company name.